elastic/ecs/rfcs/text/0040-volume-device.md

       level: custom
       type: keyword
       description: >
-        Size of the volume device in MB.
+        Size of the volume device in bytes.
 ```

 <!--